RichardVerbraak/Notes/Algorithms.md

 We use Big O to help decide which data structure and algorithm to use since we can calculate their performance.

+Question yourself if your data set is ordered, if it is you have new advantages you can take (use other algorithms)

 ---

 #### Growth is with respect to input